-As a wellness professional, there's a good chance that advertising and selling your services feels "icky" and unnatural to you.
-If you are struggling with what to say in your marketing, let your successful clients do the talking!
+As a nutrition professional, there's a good chance that advertising and selling your services feels "icky" and unnatural to you.
+If you are struggling with what to say in your marketing, then let your successful clients do the talking!

 Client testimonials are one of the best ways to market your services.
 But they work even better when they read like inspiring stories.
 People love stories.
 They love seeing a "before" and "after" that they can relate to.

 Collect testimonials from your happy, successful clients.
 Think of the individuals who have attained the best results through working with you, and who are happy to talk about how your services changed their lives.

 The perfect client to ask for a testimonial is someone you absolutely loved working with and who loved working with you just as much.
 Sharing their story is sure to attract more clients with similar goals, needs, and attitudes.

 We are here to help you start asking the right questions that will craft your best client stories.
 Here is a template you can copy, paste and customize when asking a client for a testimonial.